mui/material-ui/docs/src/pages/guides/migration-v4/migration-v4.md

 ### Expansion Panel

-- Rename the `ExpansionPanel` components with `Accordion` to match the naming convention of the community:
+- Rename the `ExpansionPanel` components with `Accordion` to use a more common naming convention:

   ```diff
   -import ExpansionPanel from '@material-ui/core/ExpansionPanel';